FAQs

 for swing dancers include Keds, which have a smooth rubber sole, or

-for a great selection of swing dance shoes.
+great selection of swing dance shoes.

 Q: What type of attire is appropriate for lessons and